-Even those who did not particularly enjoy the It miniseries, however, have to admit that it does have a few scenes that are pretty effective.
+The miniseries was rather divisive.
+On one hand, most people love it because of the chilling atmosphere it delivered.
+On the other hand, previously reported the Inquisitr, most Stephen King fans despised it because it left out so much of what made King's 1,100-page book so special.Even those who did not particularly enjoy the It miniseries, however, have to admit that it does have a few scenes that are pretty effective.
 We thought it would be fun to take a look back at some of these scenes in preparation for the new film that has brought Stephen King back into the mainstream.
 Since seven is referenced as a lucky number throughout Stephen King's bibliography and since there are seven members of King's Losers' Club (the name given to the main group of protagonists), let's count down the top seven.

 Also, we will not include the scene where Georgie meets Pennywise in the storm drain because it's just unfair to the other scenes.
 It's like putting Barry Bonds in a little league game.
 Anyway, on with the list.

 - "Mrs. Kersh"